-In 1909, a group of local businessmen known as the Commercial Club of Ladysmith, determined the need for a hospital to serve the growing community's citizens.
-They began collecting money and appealed to the Catholic Bishop of Superior to find Sisters to staff the proposed hospital and.
-In 1909, the Commercial Club gifted ten acres to Catholic Sisters provided that they build a hospital.
+In 1909, a group of local businessmen known as the Commercial Club of Ladysmith determined the need for a hospital to serve the growing community's citizens.
+They began collecting money and appealed to the Catholic Bishop of Superior to find sisters to staff the proposed hospital.
+In 1909, the Commercial Club gifted ten acres to Catholic sisters provided that they build a hospital.

 However, the Commercial Club faced a number of roadblocks that temporarily hampered their efforts.
-Among them was the fact that there were no Catholic Sisters in Ladysmith in 1909, and thus, the Catholic Bishop would not approve the gift and project proposal at that time.
+Among them, there were no Catholic sisters in Ladysmith in 1909, and thus, the Catholic bishop would not approve the gift and project proposal at that time.

 During the flu epidemic of 1918, the staff did admirable work in caring for the sick.
 Rusk County raised funds to remodel the porches on each end of the hospital to care for isolation patients.

 During the 1940s, one had only to walk through the crowded halls to realize the need for more space.
 Thus in 1947, an addition to the hospital increased its capacity to 75 beds plus a nursery.
 Improvements in other facilities, especially Maternity, Operating Room, X-ray and Laboratory Departments were made at this time as well.